• Skip to primary navigation

 The leading underlying cause of this kind of birth injury is overstretching of the baby’s arm, shoulder, neck, or head.
 The nerves run down the neck to the arm, so if a doctor or midwife pulls on a baby’s arm while its head is still in the birth canal, this can stretch and damage the nerves.

-Babies that are unusually large, in the breech position, or born during long and difficult labor are at the greatest risk for this type of injury.
+Babies that are unusually large, in the breech position, or born during long and difficult labor are at the most significant risk for this type of injury.

 Other Nerve Injuries

 These nerves are most likely to be damaged by forceps or pressure applied as the baby comes through the birth canal.
-The result of damage to the cranial nerves may be facial paralysis or loss of sensation and asymmetrical movements in the face.
+Damage to the cranial nerves may result in facial paralysis or loss of sensation and asymmetrical facial movements.

 Skull Fracture

 Labor and delivery put tremendous pressure on the head of a newborn.
-A baby’s skull is flexible and not fully hardened at birth so that it can squeeze through the birth canal.
+A baby’s skull is flexible and not fully hardened so that it can squeeze through the birth canal.

-However, the skull is still vulnerable to injury and may fracture during birth.[5]
-Injury can vary from serious to not being readily apparent.
+However, the skull is still vulnerable to injury and may fracture during birth.
+Injury can vary from severe to not being readily apparent.

 It is also possible that a skull fracture will simply result from pressure put on the baby’s head by the mother’s pelvis and birth canal.